 4.3.29.1 General

-This feature, when activated by the user, prevents transport via 3GPP access of all IP packets and non-IP data except for those related to 3GPP PS Data Off Exempt Services.
+This feature, when activated by the user, prevents transport via 3GPP access of all IP packets, Ethernet data and non-IP data except for those related to 3GPP PS Data Off Exempt Services.
 The 3GPP PS Data Off Exempt Services are a set of operator services, defined in TS 23.221 [27], that are the only allowed services when the 3GPP PS Data Off feature has been activated by the user.

 UEs may be configured with up to two lists of 3GPP PS Data Off Exempt Services and the list(s) are provided to the UEs by HPLMN via Device Management or UICC provisioning.
 When the UE is configured with two lists, one list is valid for the UEs camping in the home PLMN and the other list is valid for any VPLMN the UE is roaming in.
 When the UE is configured with a single list, without an indication to which PLMNs the list is applicable, then this list is valid for the home PLMN and any PLMN the UE is roaming in.